Links to my Build Logs – Current Projects

 Ship Modeling Forum I haven’t been on this forum in years, but it was always a good place to browse the photos and to look for answers to ship modeling questions.

 Model Ship Builder A nice site, that’s moderately active and one that is oriented toward scratch modelers and plank-on-frame modelers.
 The site also organizes projects and publishes some plans including a very nice set of plans for building a cross-section model of H.M.Bomb Vessel Granado.
+Note that this site has announced plans to shut down.

 Ship Model Building Suppliers, Wood